RanjitBhowmick/microservice-proj/README.md

 # microservice-proj

-I have created 2 services which will be communicating with each other using different rest clients like rest template, webclient, feign clients.
-Also will implement the discovery service and client side load balancing.
+In this branch, i have created a discovery service project which will work as eureka server.

+The employee and address service is now work as eureka client and register them with eureka server.
+Also added client side load balancer while calling address service using rest template.